-Permanent suspension is reserved for extraordinary circumstances such as where a student's conduct poses a life-threatening danger to the safety and well-being of himself/herself or other students, school personnel or any other person lawfully on school property or attending a school function.
+Permanent suspension is reserved for extraordinary circumstances such as where a student's conduct poses a life-threatening danger to the safety and well-being of other students, school personnel or any other person lawfully on school property or attending a school function.

 d.
-Procedure after Suspension
+Procedure After Suspension

-The Board may condition a student's early return from a suspension on the student's voluntary participation in counseling or specialized classes, such as anger management or dispute resolution.
+The Board may condition a student's early return from a suspension on the student's voluntary participation in restorative conference, reentry circles, counseling or specialized classes, such as anger management or dispute resolution.
 The Board retains discretion in offering this opportunity.
 If and when the student and/or parent/guardian agrees to this option, the terms and conditions shall be specified in writing.
+However, if the student violates the agreed-upon terms and conditions within a certain time period, the unserved portion of the suspension may be re-imposed.